 The M2M service platform and/or M2M application server providers will change their configuration such as data transmission interval or stop sending data over the underlying networks for some duration after receiving the notification from underlying networks.

 This use case illustrates handling of M2M data transmission based on the data traffic condition information of underlying network and interworking among the M2M service application server, M2M platform and the underlying network.

+13.2.2 Source

+Not applicable